AG2R LA MONDIALE

 9 July 2006: on the day of the football World Cup final between France and Italy, the stage to Lorient is won by Sylvain Calzati, a French rider of Italian origins.

-27 July 2014: At the age of 37, Jean-Christophe Péraud, mountain bike Olympic Silver medallist in 2008, climbs onto the final podium of the Tour de France one step below winner Vincenzo Nibali, and then climbs onto the top step with his victorious team!
+27 July 2014: At age 37, the 2008 mountain bike Olympic silver medallist, Jean-Christophe Péraud, finishes one step below winner Vincenzo Nibali on the final podium of the Tour de France and then climbs onto the top step with his victorious team!

 Receive exclusive news about the Tour